 Lafayette College is a four-year liberal arts college with commitment to the arts.
-Conducted by Dr. Joy Hirokawa and accompanied by Pat O’Connell, the Lafayette Concert Choir is open to every student who loves to sing, be a part of a team, and wants to make great music.
+Conducted by Dr. Jennifer Kelly and accompanied by Pat O’Connell, the Lafayette Concert Choir is open to every student who loves to sing, be a part of a team, and wants to make great music.
 Whether you have lots of choral experience or none at all, this is the chorus for you!
-Chamber Singers is a select, auditioned vocal ensemble chosen from the members of Concert Choir and conducted by Dr. Jennifer Kelly.
-Both of our vocal ensembles are comprised of majors from numerous academic disciplines with varying degrees of choral experience.
+Chamber Singers is a vocal ensemble auditioned from the members of Concert Choir.
+Both of our choirs are comprised of majors from numerous academic disciplines with varying degrees of choral experience.

-~ Daniel Ricken ’12 “If there is one thing I could suggest to anyone attending Lafayette College it would be to join the choir program.
+~ Daniel “If there is one thing I could suggest to anyone attending Lafayette College it would be to join the choir program.
 Never underestimate the power of the voice.”